kubernetes/website/content/en/docs/tasks/run-application/horizontal-pod-autoscale.md

-When a `targetAverageValue` or `targetAverageUtilization` is specified, the `currentMetricValue` is computed by taking the average of the given metric across all pods in the HorizontalPodAutoscaler's scale target.
+When a `targetAverageValue` or `targetAverageUtilization` is specified, the `currentMetricValue` is computed by taking the average of the given metric across all Pods in the HorizontalPodAutoscaler's scale target.
 Before checking the tolerance and deciding on the final values, we take pod readiness and missing metrics into consideration, however.

-All pods with a deletion timestamp set (i.e. pods in the process of being shut down) and all failed pods are discarded.
+All Pods with a deletion timestamp set (i.e. Pods in the process of being shut down) and all failed Pods are discarded.

-If a particular pod is missing metrics, it is set aside for later; pods with missing metrics will be used to adjust the final scaling amount.
+If a particular Pod is missing metrics, it is set aside for later; Pods with missing metrics will be used to adjust the final scaling amount.

 When scaling on CPU, if any pod has yet to become ready (i.e. it's still